cds-snc/data-lake/docs/data/catalog/platform/gc-forms/templates.md

 # Platform / GC Forms / Templates

+### :warning: Note
+This dataset is still in testing and only a snapshot of Staging data is available in Superset.

+---

 Dataset providing GC Forms template data.
 There are 3 tables as part of this dataset:

 - `template`: the templates that are used by GC Forms to render the form users fill out and submit.